This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Have you found a hardwood floor that is durable and holds up to the day to day traffic of dog paws?

 If so, please do share!

 Or, feel free to share any tips that you’ve learned, or things you’ve heard along the way.
 Anything you can add to this discussion of dogs and hardwood floors will save future home builders with dogs both money and frustration in the long run.

-Well, we never ended up building the new log home (yet — it will happen one day).
-Instead, we found a great deal on a different house and have been here ever since.
+Instead, we found a great deal on a different house and we’ve been here ever since!